-Our compensation framework, generally applicable globally across all regions and business lines, emphasizes an appropriate balance between Fixed Pay ("FP") and Variable Compensation ("VC") - together forming Total Compensation ("TC").
-It aligns incentives for sustainable performance at all levels of Deutsche Bank Group whilst ensuring the transparency of compensation decisions and their impact on shareholders and employees.
-The underlying principles of our compensation framework are applied to all employees equally, irrespective of differences in seniority, tenure, gender or ethnicity.
+The compensation framework, generally applicable globally across all regions and business lines, emphasizes an appropriate balance between Fixed Pay ("FP") and Variable Compensation ("VC") - together forming Total Compensation ("TC").
+It aligns incentives for sustainable performance at all levels of Deutsche Bank whilst ensuring the transparency of compensation decisions and their impact on shareholders and employees.
+The underlying principles of the compensation framework are applied to all employees equally, irrespective of differences in seniority, tenure, gender or ethnicity.

-Pursuant to CRD and the requirements subsequently adopted in the German Banking Act, Deutsche Bank Group is subject to a ratio of 1:1 with regard to fixed-to-variable remuneration components, which was increased to 1:2 with shareholder approval on May 22, 2014 with an approval rate of 95.27 %, based on valid votes by 27.68 % of the share capital represented at the Annual General Meeting.
-Nonetheless, the bank has determined that employees in specific infrastructure functions should continue to be subject to a ratio of at least 1:1 while Control Functions as defined by InstVV are subject to a ratio of 2:1.
+Pursuant to CRD and the requirements subsequently adopted in the German Banking Act, Deutsche Bank is subject to a maximum ratio of 1:1 with regard to fixed-to-variable remuneration components, which was increased to 1:2 with shareholder approval on May 22, 2014 with an approval rate of 95.27%, based on valid votes by 27.68% of the share capital represented at the Annual General Meeting.
+Nonetheless, the Bank has determined that employees in specific infrastructure functions (such as Legal, Group Tax and Human Resources) should continue to be subject to a maximum ratio of 1:1 while Control Functions as defined by InstVV are subject to a maximum ratio of 2:1.
+These Control Functions comprise Risk, Compliance, Anti-Financial Crime, Group Audit and the Compensation Officer and his Deputy.

-Deutsche Bank Group has assigned a Reference Total Compensation ("RTC") to eligible employees that describes a reference value for their role.
-This value provides our employees orientation on their FP and VC.
+The Bank has assigned a Reference Total Compensation ("RTC") to eligible employees that describes a reference value for their role.
+This value provides employees orientation on their FP and VC.
 Actual individual TC can be at, above or below the Reference Total Compensation, depending on VC decisions.

 Fixed Pay is used to compensate employees for their skills, experience and competencies, commensurate with the requirements, size and scope of their role.
 The appropriate level of FP is determined with reference to the prevailing market rates for each role, internal comparisons and applicable regulatory requirements.
-FP plays a key role in permitting us to meet our strategic objectives by attracting and retaining the right talent.
-For the majority of our employees, FP is the primary compensation component.
+FP plays a key role in order to attract and retain the right talent.
+For the majority of employees, FP is the primary compensation component.

 Variable Compensation reflects affordability and performance at Group, divisional, and individual level.
-It allows us to differentiate individual performance and to drive behavior through appropriate incentives that can positively influence culture.
+It allows to differentiate individual performance and to drive behavior through appropriate incentives that can positively influence culture.
 It also allows for flexibility in the cost base.
 VC generally consists of two elements - the Group VC Component and the Individual VC Component.